Siemens NX: Supported operating systems and platforms

-NX runs on Linux, Microsoft Windows and Mac OS.
+NX runs on Linux, Microsoft Windows and Mac OS (Up to NX12).

-Starting with version 1847, support for Windows versions prior to Windows 10 as well as for macOS was completely removed, and the GUI was removed from the Linux version.
+Starting with version 12, support for Windows versions prior to Windows 10 were removed.

+Starting with version 1847, support for macOS was completely removed, and the GUI was removed from the Linux version.

 Architecture

-NX uses Parasolid for its Geometric modeling kernel and D-Cubed as Associative engine for sketcher and assembly constraints as well as using JT (visualization format) for lightweight data and Multi-CAD.
+NX uses Parasolid for its geometric modeling kernel and D-Cubed as associative engine for sketcher and assembly constraints as well as using JT (visualization format) for lightweight data and Multi-CAD.